rohanjha/music-visuals/README.md

 2. Diff_Eq: Particles spiral out from the center of the screen.
 The color and number of the particles vary based on the bass.

-3. Demon_Trap: When the bass hits, spooky and evocative gifs play.
+3. Demon_Trap: Spooky and evocative gifs are triggered by bass patterns.

 4. Fractal_Squares: Experiments with Processing's 3D libraries.